Care for Puppies & Kittens

 As fun as this time is, it is also a critical period in their healthcare journey.

-Your vet will develop a custom health care plan to meet your pet's specific needs during their first year, and provide you with plenty of support and guidance along the way.
+The veterinary team at our Medford animal hospital will develop a custom health care plan to meet your pet's specific needs during their first year, and provide you with plenty of support and guidance along the way.

 Your Pet’s First Appointment